 sudo docker run --name alert -t -d -v alertdata:/data -p 0.0.0.0:3002:3001 skedler/alerts:<tag> /bin/bash

 Note: 0.0.0.0 is the bind address in which Skedler-Alerts runs, 3002 is the Host IP port which Skedler-Alerts uses and 3001 is the Docker IP port

 Step 3: Basic Skedler-Alerts configurations using alertconfig.yml

-To configure (or) edit Skedler Alerts configurations like port, Elasticsearch URL and alert_index use the following command
+To configure (or) edits Skedler Alerts configurations like port, Elasticsearch URL and alert_index use the following command

 sudo docker exec -it alert nano /data/alertconfig.yml

 - port - The port in which Skedler Alerts runs.
-Default port is 3001
+The default port is 3001

 elasticsearch_url - Elasticsearch URL with the port (even if the port is 80) in the following format <protocol>://<server>:<port>